jbutcher5/simple_status/README.md

 # Simple Status

 Easy, Simple, Clean.
 Making status bars reliable and up-to-date.
+This project was inspired by [dwmblocks](https://github.com/torrinfail/dwmblocks) but is a Rust alternative with a toml congiguration file.

 ## Installation